tito-arch/BABC-2/content/posts/what-is-neural-link.md

-description = "Neural link is a Neural Technology company that develops implantable computer chips, first founded by Elon Musk in 2016" draft = true tags = ["Elon Musk", "NueralLink"] title = "What is Neural Link"
+description = "Neural link is a Neural Technology company that develops implantable computer chips, first founded by Elon Musk in 2016" draft = true tags = ["Elon Musk", "NueralLink"] title = "How NeuraLink is Taking Mind Control to the Next Level" [cover] alt = "What is Neural Link" caption = "image credits: Times Now"
-[cover]
-alt = "What is Neural Link"
-caption = "image credits: Times Now"